Mozart409/next-relative-ci/README.md

 Add a secret with the name "RELATIVE_CI_KEY" and add your secret

-> When you push your chages the next time the Github Action will run and send the statistics to relative ci.
-You can see your action by pressing the "Action" Icon in the secondary tab bar in your Github repo
+> When you push your changes the GitHub Action will run and send the statistics to relative ci.
+You can see your action by pressing the "Action" Icon in the secondary tab bar in your GitHub repo

 Have fun. :rocket: